Nicolás Núñez: Club career

 Núñez began his career with Universidad Católica in 2001, and subsequently played for Albacete Balompié in 2006 and Everton de Viña del Mar in 2007.

-He participated in the South American championships in Arequipa, Peru, alongside Mauricio Pinilla, Mark Gonzalez, Luis Jimenez and was debuted by U. Catholic in the first division, against University of Chile.
+He participated in the South American championships in Arequipa, Peru, alongside Mauricio Pinilla, Mark Gonzalez, Luis Jimenez and debuted with U. Católica in the first division, against University of Chile.
 In that institution, he always admitted that he stayed in good shape, even achieving goal scoring.

 He had a season loan to Puerto Montt Sports, where he scored many goals and returned to the Catholic University.
-Then he went to the preseason Spanish club, Albacete, in which that year he was hired by loaner Everton Viña del Mar.
-On February 18, 2007, he played his 2nd game scoring a goal against Audax Italiano.
+Then he went to the preseason Spanish club, Albacete, where that year he was hired by loaner Everton Viña del Mar.
+On 18 February 2007, he played his 2nd game, scoring a goal against Audax Italiano.

-The Catholic University celebrated the goal by making him have a bond for the institution, it made him to remember what he wanted to return at some point.
+The Catholic University celebrated the goal by making him have a bond with the institution; it made him remember what he wanted to return to at some point.